apache/trafficserver/doc/appendices/glossary.en.rst

       A thread created by |TS| that has an :term:`event loop`.
 Event loops drive activity in |TS|
       and are responsible for all network I/O handling, hook processing, and scheduled events.

+   header heap
+      A heap to manage transaction local memory for HTTP headers.

    session
       A single connection from a client to Traffic Server, covering all requests and responses on that connection.
 A session starts when the